safemuv/safefuzz/howto/README.md

 ## SAFEFuzz installation and usage instructions

 This repository presents the installation and use instructions for SAFEFuzz.

-**Please note that these installation instructions may not work due to changes to scripts to ensure anonymity **
+**Please note that these installation instructions may not currently work due to changes to scripts to ensure anonymity**

 ## Installation
 The instructions for the installation of the platform are present in [INSTALL.md](./INSTALL.md)